Bulldozer justice is becoming a norm in India, former civil servants write to chief justice

 The letter was signed by 90 retired civil servants, including former Union Home Secretary GK Pillai, former Foreign Secretary Sujatha Singh, former Indian Police Service officers Julio Ribeiro, Avinash Mohananey, Maxwell Pereira and A K Samanta, and former Social Justice Secretary Anita Agnihotri.

-BJP spokesperson Nupur Sharma’s disparaging comments against the Prophet, made during a debate on the Times Now television channel on May 26, had sparked violent protests in several parts of India last week.
-Naveen Jindal, who was media head of the BJP’s Delhi unit, had also posted a tweet with derogatory content about the Prophet on June 1.
+BJP spokesperson Nupur Sharma’s disparaging comments against the Prophet, made during a debate on the Times Now television channel on May 26, had sparked violent protests in several parts of India earlier this month.
+Naveen Jindal, who was the media head of the BJP’s Delhi unit, had also posted a tweet with derogatory content about the Prophet on June 1.

 Sharma has been suspended from the party, while Kumar has been expelled.